pmiller10/frankenstein/README.md

 5. make .createdatasets() a shared function across the whole app
 6. make a score function shared across the whole app

+### Feature: Ensemble with configurable model (DONE)
+1. Ensemble class that takes a set of models to CV and another model to vote with their outputs

+### Feature: Config/settings file (DONE)
+1. hyperparams should be configurable from this file

 ### Feature: Automate feature engineering
 1. given data and targets, output function to generate features
 2. see if it does better with higher order polynomial